burespe1/semantic-dictionary/drafts/DR_EU_2024-490/detailed-common--fare-query_special-fare-products.md

 ---
-id: detailed-common--fare-query_on-products--minimum-stay
+id: detailed-common--fare-query_special-fare-products
-label: on products such as parking and travel, minimum stay)
+label: special fare products (offers with additional special conditions such as promotional fares, group fares, season passes, aggregated products combining different products, and add-on products such as parking and travel, minimum stay)
 definition: the minimum set of information about special fare products required for supporting fare queries.
 category: Level of service 3
 language: en